mkhawks1985/Log_File_Analyzer_Python/README.md

 #Log File Analyzer (Python3)

-A simple, command-line tool to analyze log files for errors, warnings, and informational messages.It provides summary statistics, a visual chart, and generates a plain-text report.
+A simple, command-line tool to analyze log files for errors, warnings, and informational messages.
+It provides summary statistics, a visual chart, and generates a plain-text report.

 ---